filippo-orru/personal-site-hugo/content/blog/asia-packing-guide/index.md

   &rarr; for keeping the MacBook safe while we're not in the hotel room
 - Light plastic water bottle

-# 🗑️ What I didn't need
+# What I didn't need
 - Laptop sleeve (I always stored it inside the day pack)
-- Travel adapter (EU &rarr; US/JP/UK plug)
-- Head-mounted light